 Mr. Jack Abraham is a Co-Founder and serves as Board Member at Ever AI.
 He was the Advisor at Oak Labs.
-He is also a Co-Founder of Homebound.
+He is also a Co-Founder and serves as Executive Chairman at Homebound.
 He is a Co-Founder and serves as the Executive Chairman at Zenreach.
-He is also a Co-Founder of Terminal.
+He is also a Co-Founder and serves as Executive Chairman at Terminal (Human Capital Services).
 Abraham is a Co-Founder and serves as Partner at Atomic Labs.
 He also serves as an Advisor at Felicis Ventures.
 He cofounded Cherubic Ventures.
 He was the Founder & CEO of Milo, a leading local shopping engine that was acquired by eBay in December of 2010.
 Believing that commerce would expand beyond Amazon and eBay, Jack left the Wharton School in early 2008 and moved to Palo Alto with his co-founder John Evans to experiment with ideas of the future of shopping.
 Shortly thereafter they discovered a major pain point: an inability to check local stock and prices in real-time from the web.
 In the fall of 2008 he raised an angel round with prominent angels Keith Rabois, Kevin Hartz, and Jawed Karim.
 In the following year Milo added 50,000 retail locations across the US and attracted over 1 million unique monthly visitors without marketing.
 In the fall of 2009, Milo, then a strongly technical team of 26, was bought by eBay.
 Jack also angel invests and has was the first investor in Invite Media (acq.
 Google).
 He also was a seed investor in Pinterest, among other companies.
 He has been named in Business Week's Top 25 Under 25, 30 Under 30, and Fast Company's Top 100 most creative people in business.
 He has a degree in Technological Entrepreneurship from University of Pennsylvania (Wharton).